Sizwell/vehiclemanagementsystem/README.md

 The System will also cater for individuals who will be moving from point A to B by providing cabs.
 The System will consist of Admin Operationswhich will perform functions such as adding, updating, deleting and also viewing Employees and company fleet

+This is an in-progress project of a Vehicle Management System for a Tour Company.
+It will manage company fleet of tour Vehicles, Drivers and Routes to and from touris destinations

+*It makes use of the CRUD operations
+*Maven project with Springboot framework
+*Micro services

 ![](images/Main.png)